Fei-Sheng-Wu/UserActivityTracker/README.md

 - [x] Record user actions without worrying about different types of elements
 - [x] Record user actions with relative positionings
 - [x] Save the recording data to a string representation
-- [x] Play the recorded user actions at anytime
+- [x] Play the recorded user actions whenever
 - [x] Specify a particular element for recording
 - [x] Save the initial size of the element upon starting
 - [x] Save additional customized configurations upon starting
+- [x] Save logging messages at anytime during recording

 ## How to Use